lvgl/lvgl/docs/widgets/extra/spinbox.md

 `lv_spinbox_set_pos(spinbox, 1)` sets the cursor to a specific digit to change on increment/decrement.
 For example position '0' sets the cursor to the least significant digit.

+If an encoder is used as input device, the selected digit is shifted to the right by default whenever the encoder button is clicked.
+To change this behaviour to shifting to the left, the `lv_spinbox_set_digit_step_direction(spinbox, LV_DIR_LEFT)` can be used

 ### Format

 `lv_spinbox_set_digit_format(spinbox, digit_count, separator_position)` sets the number format. `digit_count` is the number of digits excluding the decimal separator and the sign.